-Here is one quick caveat of explanation: the three stages of growth are not about a specific time duration but rather the advancement of your offering, your customer, your financials, your people, and your culture.
+Here is one quick caveat of explanation: the three stages of growth are not about a specific time duration but rather the advancement of your offering, your customer, your financials, your people, your culture, and your market.

 There’s not a magical date when you leave one stage and move to the next.
 Rather, it’s about the season your company or organization is in compared to your own history and the market.

 Amazon moved from one to five as it moved out of books, and said, “We’re not just a book company.
 We’re an e-commerce company.”
 Here’s how the New York Times described it in 1998.
 (My favorite line: “So far, Amazon.com’s only expansion beyond books has been to add music compact disks.”
 Don’t go crazy, Amazon.
 Compact disks are the future.)

 At that point, they had to figure out how to source things.
 They had to clarify their messaging.
 They had to solidify their customer at each step.

 In the one to five season you bring more precision and focus to things that could be scaled.
 This could be:

 This is the stage where the entertainment venue says, “We can’t go after everyone, so who is our target?”
 In every area, that’s the question—“We can’t have it all, so what we will go hard after?”